Gannons Solicitors

-Redundancy doesn’t have to be a legal headache.
+Redundancy legal advice and services for employers.
 We make sure everything is handled fairly, legally, and with minimal stress.

 If correct process is followed, an employer can dismiss an employee by reason of a redundancy or restructuring and avoid paying out on employment law claims.